The Good, the Bad, and the Ugly

 So, after visiting three home improvement stores, three home décor stores, another coffee shop, a gas station, and a therapist, I was on my way to the house.

 Also, it turns out that those tiny, easily faded white marks on drone propellers actually mean something.
 I haven’t used it as often this year as I usually do, so I was a bit rusty on maintenance processes.
-After watching my drone (I did not name it) try to barrel roll on the ground for ten minutes, I realized that I had managed to put the wrong propellors on the front.
+After watching my drone (I did not name it. yet) try to barrel roll on the ground for ten minutes, I realized that I had managed to put the wrong propellors on the front.

 1. Six hours on a shoot is a long time.